elijivp/bsdraw/README.md

 </p></details>

 DrawDomain class allows you to create rectangular 2D draws with regions of different size.
 One value on setData() method fills one region.
 Inherits DrawQWidget

 ![overview_2d_2.png](/demoimages/overview_2d_2.png)

 All draws above have different regions but takes similar data.

-Sequence is: _full 2d field with region markup converts into 2d texture, region data converts into 1d texture, palette converts into 2d texture, palette texture applies to region data texture, which applies to field texture_
+Sequence is: _full 2d field with region markup converts into 2d texture, region data converts into 1d texture, palette converts into 2d texture; Palette texture applies to region data texture, which applies to field texture_

 <details><summary>Code snippet</summary><p>